Monopoles, twisted integral homology, and Hirsch algebras: Examples of Hirsch algebras

 For convenience we will also depict its iterated $n$-fold composition with a "rake" with $n$ outgoing ends as in Figure \ref{rake}.

 We are now ready to describe the graphs which define the operations $e^{p,q}$.
-We begin with the operation $e^{1,1}$,whose corresponding graph can be found in Figure \ref{e11}.
+We begin with the operation $e^{1,1}$, whose corresponding graph can be found in Figure \ref{e11}.

-We compute the differential of this operation as an element in $\text{Hom}(C, C^{\otimes 2})$ in Figure \ref{diffe11}, using the relations of Figure \ref{diffbasicops}.
+We compute the differential of the operation $e^{1,1}$ as an element in $\text{Hom}(C, C^{\otimes 2})$ in Figure \ref{diffe11}, using the relations of Figure \ref{diffbasicops}.
 Here recall that (\ref{diffhom}) implies that for a composition of Hom elements we have

 To go to the second row, we use the last identity in Figure \ref{relbasicops}.
-We now dualize to obtain an identity for $e_{1,1}$.
-This reads identity
+We now dualize to obtain an identity for $e_{1,1}$, which reads

-(recall that the Hom-differential of the dual of $f$ introduces a sign $-(-1)^{|f|}$, which is positive in this case).
-Recalling that the Koszul convention has
+(See Figure \ref{diffe11} below.)
+Recalling that the Koszul convention for the differential of a tensor product has